Y7499239161/Player-Managment-System/README.md

 pname (Player Name - String)
 country (Country - String)

-### User Flow
+## User Flow
-## Launch the application to see the welcome screen.
+Launch the application to see the welcome screen.
-Login using the username and password ("Yogesh", "yogesh123").
+Login using the username and password.
 Access the main menu for managing player data:
 Enter player details and perform Insert, Update, or Delete actions.
 View all player records using the Show button.
 Exit the system using the Exit button.

-### Future Enhancements:
+## Future Enhancements:
-# Add a registration module for dynamic user management.
+#### Add a registration module for dynamic user management.
-# Include additional player attributes like age, team, and statistics.
+#### Include additional player attributes like age, team, and statistics.
-# I mplement search functionality for specific player details.
+#### I mplement search functionality for specific player details.
-# Strengthen security by encrypting passwords and using database role-based access.
+#### Strengthen security by encrypting passwords and using database role-based access.